great-northern-diver/loon/website/md/learn_bind.md

 </Tcl>

-Or say we want to track the mouse and print out its location
+Or, say, we want to track the mouse and print out its location in data coordinates

 <R>